alex-maleno/Fuzzing-Module/README.md

 TODO: organize the table of contents into sections and subsections by phase (0,I,II, etc)
 TODO: make the links open in a separate window?? ... not possible https://stackoverflow.com/questions/41915571/open-link-in-new-tab-with-github-markdown-using-target-blank

 TODO: reword all the poor word choices of alex maleno bc he cannot write

 TODO: have classmates read through learning module to get an estimate of how long it would take to complete the module (time differences for different levels of complexity) and write that here

 TODO: add a bit after/at the end of "Running AFL++" about how to see the input that caused crashes

+TODO: review "Building Targets" -> on a Mac section

 # Table of Contents